Research students at Aston are offered some development opportunities relating to Learning & Teaching in Higher Education. These include:

 These courses are delivered by the Graduate School and are relevant to research students who wish to provide some teaching support to other students.

 This half-day session provides the opportunity for those who have a demonstrating role within a laboratory setting to consider ways that they can help in improving the learning experience for the student.
 There is a separate course for those who are demonstrators in experimental laboratories.
 Individuals should select the course that is most relevant to them, but should not do both.
-To find out more and book a place on it, click here.
+To find out more and book a place on it, log in to Aston Staff Portal.

 This half-day session provides the opportunity for those who have a demonstrating role within computer laboratories to consider ways that they can help in improving the learning experience for the student.
-To find out more and book a place, click here.
+To find out more and book a place, log in to Aston Staff Portal.

 This course will look at the variety of methods of tutoring small groups, and the skills teachers require to ensure that students are helped to learn in these settings.
-To find out more and book a place on this course, please click here
+To find out more and book a place on this course, log in to Aston Staff Portal.

 Aston Module Award: An Introduction to learning & teaching practice (AMA)